quiltdata/quilt/docs/advanced-features/tabulator.md

 1. The `ccle-tsv` table is defined with a schema containing five columns:
    `Name`, `Length`, `EffectiveLength`, `TPM`, and `NumReads`.
+2. Currently, the only supported source type is `quilt`.
-2. The table is sourced from Quilt packages whose names match the regular expression `ccle/.*`, using those files whose logical keys match the regular expression `quant.genes.sf$`.
-Currently, the only supported source type is `quilt`.
+3. The table is sourced from Quilt packages whose names match the regular expression `ccle/.*`, using those files whose logical keys match the regular expression `salmon/([^/]+)/quant.genes.sf$`.
+4. The named group `sample_id` is extracted from the logical key and used as an additional column of type `Utf8` in the table.
-3. The parser is configured to read the data as CSV with tab-delimited fields.
+5. The parser is configured to read the data as CSV with tab-delimited fields.
    Other supported formats include `parquet`.

+### Warnings

-> Note: All files in the package that match the logical key must have the same
-> schema as defined in the configuration.
+1. All files in the package that match the logical key must have the same schema as defined in the configuration.
+2. Querying very large datasets can be expensive (~dollars per terabyte).
+   Be sure to set up appropriate cost controls and monitoring.

 ## Usage